 He was one of the rare talent in Singapore that managed to enter into the world's top university - Harvard University.
 His expertise in the area of business management is an asset.

-He is also a council advising member of the Singapore Enterprise Association.
+He is also a SME Enterprise Adviser for the Singapore Enterprise Association.